rodrigoasrodrigues/Illinois-CS519-Scientific-Visualization-Final-Project/README.md

-# Illinois-CS519-Scientific-Vizualization-Final-Project
+# Illinois CS519 Scientific Visualization - Final Project
-Final Project for CS519 Scientific Vizualization
+This app is available at https://cs519.herokuapp.com/